strangehurst/PNML.jl/docs/src/pnml.md

 ```

 ## www.pnml.org

+In this section 'PNML' refers to the markup language, its specification and schemas.

 <http://www.pnml.org> has publications and tutorials covering PNML at
 various points in its evolution.
 Is the cannonical site for the